Follow these steps to help you prepare for an emergency or disaster with your child’s special health care needs or disability in mind.

 - Backup chargers for a laptop or tablet could include a 12V USB adapter that plugs into a car, an inverter, or a battery jump pack with a USB port.

-Medical Supplies and Medications:
+Medical Supplies and Medicines:

 - Talk with your child’s doctor about how to get an emergency supply of medicines.
 If your child takes medicine given by a clinic or hospital, talk with them about how to plan for a stoppage due to a disaster.